spacelift-io/user-documentation/docs/concepts/stack/scheduling.md

 A Delete Stack schedule allows you to delete the stack and (optionally) its resources at the specific timestamp (UNIX timestamp).

-Add a schedule with the Delete Stack type from the Scheduling section of your stack settings.
+Add a schedule with the Delete Stack type from the Scheduling section of your stack.

 Actions when the schedule defines that the resources should be deleted: